How Are Alcohol-Free Spirits Made? Built From Scratch

 Vetiver, an aromatic grass root, gets steam-distilled.
 Vanilla gets macerated in alcohol (the alcohol later gets processed out).
 Acacia gum gets ground into a fine powder to extract its texture-building properties.
 Other botanicals use different techniques depending on what the plant gives up most readily.

-The extracts then get blended onto what Everleaf calls their "unique textured base liquid" — a formulation specifically engineered to deliver the viscosity and mouthfeel that alcohol normally provides.
+The extracts then get blended onto what Everleaf calls its "unique textured base liquid", a formulation specifically engineered to deliver the viscosity and mouthfeel that alcohol normally provides.
 Getting the body right is arguably the harder half of the AF spirits engineering problem.
-Everleaf's textured base is their proprietary answer to it.
+Everleaf's textured base is its proprietary answer to it.

-The finished Everleaf products sit around 0.5% ABV.
-Their aperitif-style formulations are designed for stirred cocktails and spritzes, where body matters more than raw flavour punch.
+The finished Everleaf products sit at less than 0.5% ABV.
+The aperitif-style formulations are designed for stirred cocktails and spritzes, where body matters more than raw flavour punch.

 The Ritual Method: Food Science Formulation

 Ritual Zero Proof's approach is the most openly food-science-led of the major AF spirit brands.
-Their whiskey alternative is formulated from filtered water, cane sugar, natural flavours, xanthan gum, citric acid, caramel color, and preservatives — a clean list of food-grade ingredients engineered to match the flavours, aromas, and mouthfeel of traditional whiskey.
+The whiskey alternative is formulated from filtered water, cane sugar, natural flavours, xanthan gum, citric acid, caramel colour, and the preservatives sodium benzoate and potassium sorbate.
+A clean list of food-grade ingredients engineered to match the flavours, aromas and mouthfeel of traditional whiskey.

 The xanthan gum is the interesting part.
-It's a thickener used widely in food production, and it does the same job in Ritual's whiskey alternative as it does in a good sauce: providing the body and viscous feel that alcohol would normally contribute.
-Other AF spirit producers use similar technical ingredients — some use glycerol, some use gum arabic, some use specialised emulsifiers.
+It is a thickener used widely in food production, and it does the same job in Ritual's whiskey alternative as it does in a good sauce: providing the body and viscous feel that alcohol would normally contribute.
+Other AF spirit producers use similar technical ingredients.
+Some use glycerol, some use gum arabic, some use specialised emulsifiers.

 The Mouthfeel Problem

-Every AF spirit producer runs into the same wall: alcohol doesn't just provide flavour carrier.
+Every AF spirit producer runs into the same wall.
+Alcohol does not just provide flavour carrier.
 It provides body, warmth, and a slight viscosity that gives a spirit its characteristic "feel" in the mouth.
 Strip that out and the finished product can taste thin, watery, and unsatisfying even if the flavour profile is perfect.

 The engineering answers vary by producer: